-TO: IUPUI Administrator's Name

-FROM: External Reviewer's Name
+ТО: IUPUI Administrator's Name FROM: External Reviewer's Name

 SUBJECT: Relationship to Candidate

 CANDIDATE: Faculty Member up for P&T's Name

-Relationship to the e candidate and his/her work: Check Your Response
+Relationship to the candidate and his/her work: Check Your Response Yes No 1.
+Past and/or present student, trainee, or colleague at the same institution at which you had a direct or significant role in their development.
+2. Family or close friendship 3.
+Co-authored scholarship work/grants in the last five years (with the exception of very large national clinical trials where multiple authors have a very distant relationship or in the case of serving on national research or service panels) 4.
+Other, please specify:

+Knowledge of candidate's work primarily based on: Check Your Response

 Yes No

-• - present student, trainee, or colleague at the same institution at which

-rect or significant role in their development.

-2. Family or clo •

-scholarship work/grants in the last five years (with the exception of

-very large national clinical trials where multiple authors have a very distant

-relationship of the relati or in the case of serving on national research or service panels)

-Knowledge of can didate's work primarily based on: Check Your Response

-/7 Yes No

-ications and CV
+1. His/her publications and CV

-2. Scholarly pre
+2. Scholarly presentations

-wledge and discussions
+3. Personal knowledge and discussions

 4. Participated on review panels (study section, advisory boards, etc.)

-External Reviewer's Si gnature Date
+External Reviewer's Signature

-Date Date